 Emergency disposal of milk

-- contamination of the milk making it unsuitable for processing.
+- when the milk is contaminated on the farm, therefore making it unsuitable for processing

 Milk disposal methods

 Tractor mounted sprayers, effluent tankers and dairy effluent irrigation systems can be used to spray milk directly onto pasture.
 Milk should be diluted to a ratio of 1-part milk to 10 parts water and applied to freshly grazed pasture so that there is sufficient time between grazing’s for the milk to be taken up by the soil.
 If sufficient water is not available, then the milk should be sprayed onto the pasture followed by whatever fresh water is available or alternatively shed washings, to rinse milk residue off the leaves.

 If milk is applied during winter apply milk to dry paddocks away from waterways.
 Sprinklers should be kept well clear of waterways and should be moved after each irrigation.

 Feeding to livestock

 Milk can be fed to livestock and is nutritionally high in energy, protein, and fat.
 Feeding milk to livestock can only be considered if the milk is fit for purpose and does not contain antibiotics.
 It also needs to be contained, fed, and stored so it remains on-farm and doesn’t spoil.
 If in doubt consult a veterinarian prior to commencing feeding.